 Billabong International Ltd. (BBG) received a A$694 million ($707 million) offer from Bain Capital Partners LLC, said people familiar with the matter, setting up a possible bidding war with rival suitor TPG International LLC.

 Bain, the Boston-based private equity firm, has started studying Billabong’s financial records, two people with knowledge of the process said, declining to be identified as the information is private.
 The surf-wear maker said in a statement today that the A$1.45-a-share conditional cash bid matched TPG’s offer, without naming the second suitor.

 Billabong jumped in Sydney trading after saying neither offer is sufficient and it’s allowing due diligence in an effort to draw a higher bid.
 The company, which last month posted its first loss since going public in 2000, became a takeover target as its stock dropped about 90 percent in the past five years.

-“It’s great news for shareholders of Billabong because it adds pricing tension,’ said Tim Montague-Jones, senior equity analyst at Morningstar Inc. (MORN) ‘‘The probability is quite high that a higher offer could come through.
+“It’s great news for shareholders of Billabong because it adds pricing tension,’ said Tim Montague-Jones, senior equity analyst at Morningstar Inc. (MORN:US) ‘‘The probability is quite high that a higher offer could come through.
 A deal could get done.”

 Shares of Billabong rose 7.5 percent to A$1.365 at the close of Sydney trading, the biggest daily gain since July 24, and swelling the company’s market value to A$654 million.